International Association for Cross-Cultural Psychology

 The International Association for Cross-Cultural Psychology is an international learned society dedicated to advancing research in cross-cultural psychology, and to facilitating communication among researchers in the field.

+History

 It was founded in 1972 in Hong Kong.
 As of 2018, it is based at the Florida Institute of Technology in Melbourne, Florida, and has over 800 members from over 65 different countries.

+Affiliation

 It is affiliated with the International Union of Psychological Science and the International Association of Applied Psychology.
 The Journal of Cross-Cultural Psychology is published on its behalf by SAGE Publications.